nopnop2002/esp-idf-parallel-tft/README.md

  Most drivers work using I2S parallel.
  However, some drivers only work using GPIO parallels or REGISTER I/O parallels.
  __And ESP32S2/S3 only work using GPIO parallels or REGISTER I/O parallels.__
- I2S parallel is most fast.
+ I2S parallel is the fastest when drawing to consecutive addresses.
- REGISTER I/O parallel is the next fastest.
+ However, REGISTER I / O parallel is the fastest when drawing to non-contiguous addresses.
  When using REGISTER I/O parallel, GPIO from D0 to D7 is 0 to 31.
  GPIO parallel is most slow.
 - CONFIG_WIDTH